pacopedraza/HackflightSim/README.md

 If you don't get the new .sln file, it's probably because UE4 cannot find a C++ compiler for the version of Visual Studio you've installed (see discussion [here](https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup/#beforesetting-upyourue4-to-vsworkflow)).
 Double-clicking on the .sln file should launch Visual Studio.
-The first time you launch Visual Studio, it can take several minutes to parseup all the C++ source code for the UE4 engine.
+The first time you launch Visual Studio, it can take several minutes to pars eup all the C++ source code for the UE4 engine.

 After VisualStudio has launched, make sure you have a Solution Explorer window